Creating a Dementia Friendly Community

 Minnesota State University, Mankato College of Allied Health & Nursing

 This valuable partnership engages both students and faculty in real-world learning with an impact on families and the community.
-They have engaged students by integrating Alzheimer’s and dementia education throughout their programs and by giving presentations about the initiative.
+They engage students by integrating Alzheimer’s and dementia education and community-based experiences throughout their programs.

 ACT on Alzheimer’s